 We continue to take measures to protect your source water.
 The City has an established Wellhead Protection Program (WHPP).
 The WHPP includes the following elements: identification of potential sources of contamination; wellhead protection area management, public education/participation, and contingency plans.
 The City received Department of Environment, Great Lakes, and Energy (EGLE) approval of our Asset Management Plan (AMP) on August 12, 2020.
-Our General Plan was re-submitted in March of 2021 for approval.
 The AMP summarizes the City's water system assets and develops a long-term plan to maintain and update them in a financially viable way.

-The City's Cross Connection Control Program currently has 707 industrial, commercial, institutional, residential, and governmental accounts which must be routinely re-inspected for cross connections.
-Cross Connection Control involves checking to see whether proper backflow prevention devices are in place, and testing those devices to verify proper operation.
-Two hundred eleven of the 263 devices in the system, which require testing, were tested.
-Nine accounts received their initial inspection, a significant decline from previous years due to Covid-19 restrictions in 2020.
+The City's Cross Connection Control Program currently has 715 industrial, commercial, institutional, residential, and governmental accounts which must be routinely re-inspected for cross connections.
+Cross Connection Control involves checking to see whether proper backflow prevention devices are in place and testing those devices to verify proper operation.
+218 of the 283 devices in the system, which require testing, were tested.
+Six accounts received their initial inspection, a significant decline from previous years due to Covid-19 restrictions in 2021.